alphagov/govuk-developer-docs/source/manual/restore-from-offsite-backups.html.md

 ### Restore a backup

-Note: If performing this as part of the 2nd line drill with the whitehall backup above, please note that this may require a lot of free disk space as the whitehall database is large - ~9GB as of Sept 2017.
+**Note**: If performing this as part of the 2nd line drill with the whitehall backup above, please note that this may require a lot of free disk space as the whitehall database is large - ~10GB as of Sept 2017.

+To make space, first drop your dev VM's `whitehall_development` database.
+Note after you import the sql, you will end up with a `whitehall_production` database.

 1. Extract the downloaded backup